CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

       One trainee to set up a Google sheet on the cohort drive

-      * The spreadsheet must have at least the columns Date and Name
+      * The  first tab must have at least the columns Date and Name

       * The title of the spreadsheet should be XXX X Rota (substitute XXXX for the region initials and cohort number, for example, GLA 6)

-      * The title of the tab should be Slack Rota
+      * The name of the tab should be Slack Rota

+      * A﻿dd the dates for the Fundamentals course

       * Save the file on the cohort drive

       * Post a message on the cohort Slack with the shared spreadsheet and the instructions on what to do (see below)

+      **I﻿nstructions**

-      Every trainee must enter that spreadsheet and add their name against a date.
+      * Every trainee must enter that spreadsheet and add their name against a date.

-      This file will be the rota of that person's daily messages posted on Slack.
+      * This file will be the rota of that person's daily messages posted on Slack.
 You have more information about it in your Coursework.
     name: This is our Slack Rota spreadsheet
     time: 10
     goal: Have 1 shared file in which trainees can organise the Slack rota